-Ig3D: Integrating 3D Face Representations in Facial Expression Inference
+Ig3D: Integrating 3D Face Representations in Facial Expression Inference ludong@buffalo.edu

-Lu Dong ^{} , Xiao Wang ^{} , Srirangaraj Setlur , Venu Govindaraju , and Ifeoma Nwogu
+Lu Dong^(✉), Xiao Wang, Srirangaraj Setlur, Venu Govindaraju, and Ifeoma Nwogu

-State University of New York at Buffalo <https://dongludeeplearning.github.io/Ig3D.html>
+State University of New York at Buffalo, Amherst, USA

+<https://dongludeeplearning.github.io/Ig3D.html>

 Abstract.
 Reconstructing 3D faces with facial geometry from single images has allowed for major advances in animation, generative models, and virtual reality.
 However, this ability to represent faces with their 3D features is not as fully explored by the facial expression inference (FEI) community.
 This study therefore aims to investigate the impacts of integrating such 3D representations into the FEI task, specifically for facial expression classification and face-based valence-arousal (VA) estimation.
-To accomplish this, we first assess the performance of two 3D face representations (both based on the 3D morphable model, FLAME) for the FEI tasks.
-We further explore two fusion architectures, intermediate fusion and late fusion, for integrating the 3D face representations with existing 2D inference frameworks.
-To evaluate our proposed architecture, we extract the corresponding 3D representations and perform extensive tests on the AffectNet and RAF-DB datasets.
-Our experimental results demonstrate that our proposed method outperforms the state-of-the-art AffectNet VA estimation and RAF-DB classification tasks.
-Moreover, our method can act as a complement to other existing methods to boost performance in many emotion inference tasks.
+To achieve this, we first evaluate the performance of two 3D face representations (both based on the 3D morphable model, FLAME) for the FEI tasks.
+We further explore two fusion architectures, intermediate fusion, and late fusion, for integrating the 3D face representations with existing 2D inference frameworks.
+To evaluate the proposed architecture, we extract the corresponding 3D representations and perform extensive experiments on the AffectNet and RAF-DB datasets.
+The experimental results show that our method outperforms the state-of-the-art in AffectNet VA estimation and RAF-DB classification tasks.
+Furthermore, our method can serve as a complement to other existing methods to boost performance in many emotion inference tasks.